SoK: Root Cause of $1 Billion Loss in Smart Contract Real-World Attacks via a Systematic Literature Review of Vulnerabilities: Methodology

 \subsection{Academic Literature Study Protocol}

-To answer RQ1, we conducted a systematic literature review (SLR) to obtain a comprehensive and structured understanding of Ethereum smart contract vulnerabilities identified in the academic literature.
-Following Kitchenham’s guidelines~\cite{kitchenham2007guidelines}, our review process includes study identification (\Cref{sec:study-identification}) and study selection (\Cref{sec:study-selection}).
+To answer RQ1, we conducted a systematic literature review (SLR) to obtain a comprehensive and structured understanding of Ethereum smart contract vulnerabilities from academic literature.
+Following Kitchenham`’s guidelines~\cite{kitchenham2007guidelines}, our review process includes study identification (\Cref{sec:study-identification}) and study selection (\Cref{sec:study-selection}).